casterbn/QtCompile/library/home-Index Page.md

 ## Future plan on build environment

 Ubuntu 16.04 LTS (Which is used in building binaries for WebAssembly) => CentOS 8 (for no reason, I just want to make such change)
-Windows 7 (Server 2008 R2) => Windows 8.1 (Windows 7 will be EOL in ONE MONTH at the time of writing, Qt 5.14.0 will be the last build on Windows Server 2008 R2)

 ## Disclaimer